Home » Recipes » Pickles & Jams » Pickled Asparagus

 Ingredients

-• 8 tsp. crushed red pepper flakes more or less to taste
+• 8 teaspoons crushed red pepper flakes, more or less to taste

-• 8 garlic gloves peeled, each clove cut into 3 slices
+• 8 large garlic gloves, peeled, each clove cut into 3 slices

 Instructions